adomani/Atelier_Lean_2023/src/generalizations/topics.md

 [The resulting generality is often only useful to simplify *formalization*, rather than *discovery* of mathematics.]

-Currently, Machine Learning, Artificial Intelligence, Neural Networks and auto-formalizations are not yet really available, though there is lots of interest and steady progress on this front.
+Currently, Machine Learning, Artificial Intelligence, Neural Networks and auto-formalizations are not yet really available.

+&nbsp;

+There is lots of interest and steady progress on this front.

 ---